T-S-Liang/SDPose/README.md

-# Academic Project Page Template
+# SDPose: Leveraging Diffusion Priors for OOD-Robust Pose Estimation
-This is an academic paper project page template.
+This is the project page for SDPose, an academic paper on leveraging diffusion priors for out-of-distribution robust pose estimation.

 Example project pages built using this template are: